RedHat-Middleware-Workshops/cloud-native-workshop-v2m4-guides/evolve-serverless-services.md

 Create the `KafkaSource` custom objects, by configuring the required `consumerGroup`, `bootstrapServers` and `topics` values on the CR file of your source.

-Open `knative/kafka-event-source.yaml` to specify the Knative Serving custom resource align with the above payment service.
+Open `knative/kafka-event-source.yaml` to define `KafkaSource` to integrate with the `Knative Eventing`.
+Copy the following `YAML` to `knative/kafka-event-source.yaml`.

- * Replace `IMAGE REPOSITORY` URL with `YOUR_IMAGE_SERVICE_URL` in the following YAML:

 ~~~yaml
 apiVersion: sources.eventing.knative.dev/v1alpha1